 - Press the combination of keys at the same time

-- After a while, you will see Recovery screen
+- After a while, you will see the Recovery screen

-- When Recovery menu shows up, use the Volume button to navigate to Wipe cache partition option
+- When the Recovery menu shows up, use the Volume button to navigate the Wipe cache partition option.

 - Select that using the Power button.